Multiscale method for image denoising using nonlinear diffusion process: local denoising and spectral multiscale basis functions: Numerical results

-Finally, we extend the proposed multiscale method to work with color images with YCrCb representation.
+Finally, we consider color image denoising and study the effect of image resolution on algorithm performance.
+We extend the proposed method to color images using YCrCb representation.
 The YCrCb color space separates image luminance (brightness) from chrominance (color) information, allowing for more efficient compression.
-Y is the luminance that represents the brightness of the image, Cr is the chrominance red that represents the difference between the red component and the luminance, and Cb is chrominance blue that represents the difference between the blue component and the luminance.
+Y is the luminance that represents the image's brightness, Cr is the chrominance red that represents the difference between the red component and the luminance, and Cb is chrominance blue that represents the difference between the blue component and the luminance.

+Numerical experiments are performed on classic and high-resolution datasets.
+We consider the following datasets: \begin{itemize} \item Set12(g): set contains 12 greyscale images from the Set12 benchmark dataset \cite{zhang2017beyond}.
+Image resolution $256 \times 256$ pixels that give $N_h = 65,536$ of unknowns.